ARCCA/intro_singularity/_episodes/04-singularity-images.md

  1. Install Singularity locally on a system where you have administrative access
  1. Use Singularity on a system where it is already pre-installed and you have administrative (root) access
- 1. Use one of the Singularity builders in the cloud such as provided by Sylabs and Singularity Hub.
+ 1. Use one of the Singularity builders in the cloud such as provided by Sylabs or Gitlab/Github CI/CD pipelines.

 We'll focus on the last option in this part of the course.
 If you would like to install Singularity directly on your system, see the box below for some further pointers.
 Note that the installation process is an advanced task that is beyond the scope of this course so we won't be covering this.

-> ## Installing Singularity on your local system (optional) \[Advanced task\]
+> ## Installing Apptainer on your local system (optional) \[Advanced task\]
 >
-> If you are running Linux and would like to install Singularity locally on your system, Singularity provide the free, open source [Singularity Community Edition](https://github.com/hpcng/singularity/releases).
+> If you are running Linux and would like to install Apptainer locally on your system, Singularity provide the free, open source [Apptainer](https://github.com/apptainer/apptainer/releases).
 You will need to install various dependencies on your system and then build Singularity from source code.
 >
 > _If you are not familiar with building applications from source code, and want to investigate Docker further, it is strongly recommended that you use the Docker Singularity image, as described below in the "Getting started with the Docker Singularity image" section rather than attempting to build and install Singularity yourself.
 The installation process is an advanced task that is beyond the scope of this session._
 >
-> However, if you have Linux systems knowledge and would like to attempt a local install of Singularity, you can find details in the [INSTALL.md](https://github.com/sylabs/singularity/blob/master/INSTALL.md) file within the Singularity repository that explains how to install the prerequisites and build and install the software.
-Singularity is written in the [Go](https://golang.org/) programming language and Go is the main dependency that you'll need to install on your system.
+> However, if you have Linux systems knowledge and would like to attempt a local install Apptainer, you can find details in the [INSTALL.md](https://github.com/apptainer/apptainer/blob/master/INSTALL.md) file within the Apptainer repository that explains how to install the prerequisites and build and install the software.
+Apptainer is written in the [Go](https://golang.org/) programming language and Go is the main dependency that you'll need to install on your system.
 The process of installing Go and any other requirements is detailed in the INSTALL.md file.
 >
 {: .callout}